-Knowing how you sound to others, whether your spouse, your children, or your work colleagues can help strengthen the relationships.
+Knowing how you sound to others, whether your spouse, children, or work colleagues, can help strengthen relationships.

 How does the Halo Fitness Tracker Tone analysis work?

 Amazon’s Halo fitness tracker has a built-in microphone that captures your voice.
-Please note that the device capture ONLY YOUR VOICE during any conversations.
+Please note that the device captures ONLY YOUR VOICE during any conversations.

 When Tone analysis is enabled on your Halo band, the microphone captures your voice as you speak with others.

-Your voice is then processed by Amazon’s tone analysis algorithms on their servers and you are presented with results that give you a glimpse of what others might be perceived from the tone of your voice.
+Amazon’s tone analysis algorithms then process your voice on their servers, and you are presented with results that give you a glimpse of how others might perceive you from the tone of your voice.

 Brief Voice Snapshots

-You can set up your Halo Fitness tracker to take brief voice snapshots during the day in order to get a sense of how your tone varies throughout the day.
+You can set up your Halo Fitness tracker to take brief voice snapshots to understand how your tone varies throughout the day.

 Are you more positive in the morning?
 Is your tone more appealing after a cup of caffeine?

-The voice snapshots feature can give provide you with a sense of the trends and help you see patterns.
+The voice snapshots feature can give you a sense of the trends and help you see patterns.

 Bookmark and analyze Important conversations

-The other way to use the Tone analysis is to use it more as a tool to bookmark and analyze important conversations.
+The other way to use the Tone analysis is to use it more as a tool to bookmark and analyze essential conversations.

 You can use the band button to bookmark the entire conversation.

-Although there has been a lot written out there about potential privacy issues with Amazon Halo when it comes to tone analysis or even body fat analysis features, we think that some of these issues may be a little overblown, given the amount of control that Amazon Halo provides around privacy.
+Although there has been a lot written out about potential privacy issues with Amazon Halo regarding tone analysis or even body fat analysis features, we think that some of these issues may be a little overblown, given the amount of control that Amazon has Halo provides around privacy.

-We will address some of these controls as well in this beginner’s guide to Tone Analysis.
+We also address some of these controls in this beginner’s guide to Tone Analysis.

 How to set up Tone analysis on your Amazon Halo Band

-- Tap on Tone section in the Analysis/Dashboard tab
+- Tap on the Tone section in the Analysis/Dashboard tab

 - Next, Tap on ‘Set up Tone’